coroner4817/coroner4817.github.io/deeplearning/_posts/2020-09-26-the-brutal-truth-of-deep-learning.md

 Finally, I want to express what we should deal with this current Deep Learning technology. **I have to admit that it is a great data processor.
 It working very well on some practical subjects.
 We can definitely use it to do some non-critical tasks like super-resolution, photo-synthesis, language translation, etc.** The DLSS provided by Nvidia is a good example.
 I am imagining it is not trained with too much data to avoid overfitting.
 This type of task is very efficient when using DL.
 Other generative learning processes like GAN and Autoencoder also cannot really hurt us, but add more fun in the entertainment aspects of our life.
 However, **AI shouldn't be involved in tasks like classification, medical, stock market, or self-driving.
 These areas require a strong decision-maker.
 AI just doesn’t have the ability to do so.**

-If you find yourself reading this article in the 25th century and human being still speaks English, not some funky machine language, please leave a comment below to reveal if I was wrong or correct.
+If you find yourself reading this article in the 25th century and human being still speaks English, not some funky machine language, please leave a comment below to point out if I was wrong or correct.